 - When you tell people about work, does your face light up?

-If you just uttered a string of yes’s then you have certainly found a path to a job that calls for your natural talents.
-You’re like a round peg in a round hole.
+If you just uttered a string of yes’s, then you have certainly found a path to a job that calls for your natural talents!

 If you cannot answer yes to most of the questions above, then you might consider how you can adjust your job or responsibilities to be a better match for your talents.
-While there will be parts of everybody’s job that become tedious or annoying, overall when you are using your strengths you feel strong.
-Don’t cram your round self into a square hole!
-Search for the right fit for your talents and you will increase your level of happiness.
+While there will be parts of every job that become tedious or overwhelming, overall, when you're using your strengths, you feel strong and determined.
+Search for the right fit for your talents, and you're sure to increase your level of happiness.

 Editor's Note: This post was originally published in 2014 and has been updated.